short

 Of a word or phrase, constituting an abbreviation (for another) or shortened form (of another).

-that bounced relatively far from the batsman.
+bowled so that it bounces relatively far from the batsman.

 that falls short of the green or the hole.